 Project Managers usually realize at a very early stage of their careers that while executing the nitty-gritty of a project, it is absolutely necessary to keep in mind the big picture, which is to get the work done.
 Challenged with constraints in the form of time and resources, a successful project manager would try to come up with solutions to optimize these parameters with the ultimate goal of completing the job.
 How do they do that, you ask?
 It's pretty obvious that they would need remote project management software but there's more to it.
+The responsibilities of a project manager are complex.
 Let us understand the ‘how’ of effectively managing a project.

 The work management solutions available in the market are designed to facilitate the decision-making process of a Project Manager.
 An ideal remote project management tool can be divided into 5 basic modules.

 Things to look for when selecting remote project management software:

 - Other business processes

 Organization: This module is focused on project management activities such as project planning, resource management, task management, budget forecasting, etc. A further breakdown of this module is to align with the workflows of a waterfall model, agile method, or DevOps.
 Depending on the model your company follows, different tools offer different views such as Board view, Box view, or a List view to organize your work.
 For example, HeySpace provides a kanban board view while Resolvd has a list view layout.